T

 $50–$100

-Mix of casual restaurants, cafes, and some nicer dining.
+Mix of casual restaurants, cafes, and a few nicer dinner spots.

 Transport